Carmetlo/ReadMeWiz/README.md

 This project is licensed under the MIT license.

 Questions
 If you have any questions about the repo, open an issue or contact me directly at michaelcarmelo22@gmail.com.
-You can find more of my work at Carmetlo at gihub.
+You can find more of my work at Carmetlo at Git hub.